-Although all nine U.S. Supreme Court justices agreed in McCullen v.
-Coakley, 573 U.S. ____ (2014) that a Massachusetts law prohibiting individuals from standing in a public sidewalk within 35 feet of an abortion facility was unconstitutional, there was a strong disagreement between Chief Justice John G. Robert’s decision on behalf of five justices and the concurring opinions, filed by Justices Antonin Scalia and Samuel Alito.
-The majority opinion agreed that the law was neither content- nor viewpoint-based and, therefore, was not subject to strict scrutiny, but found it unconstitutional because it was not narrowly tailored.
-By contrast, the concurring justices would have struck the law down because they thought the law was either content- or viewpoint- based.
+All nine U.S. Supreme Court justices agreed in McCullen v.
+Coakley, 573 U.S. ____ (2014) that a Massachusetts law prohibiting individuals from standing in a public sidewalk within 35 feet of an abortion facility was unconstitutional.
+However, there was a strong disagreement between Chief Justice John G. Robert’s decision on behalf of five justices and the concurring opinions, filed by Justices Antonin Scalia and Samuel Alito.
+The majority opinion agreed that the law was neither content nor viewpoint based and, therefore, was not subject to strict scrutiny, but found it unconstitutional because it was not narrowly tailored.
+By contrast, the concurring justices would have struck the law down because they thought the law was either content or viewpoint based.

 Robert’s majority opinion observed that Massachusetts had an earlier law that was based on a buffer zone provision upheld by the Court in Hill v.
 Colorado (2000).
 But this law had not prevented counselors from approaching potential patients and attempting to dissuade them from having abortions.
 So Massachusetts adopted a law lengthening the distance between abortion opponents and patients, and petitioners who had been active at abortion clinics in Boston, Worcester, and Springfield challenged it.
 A federal district court and the First U.S. Circuit Court of Appeals sided with the state and ruled that the law placed reasonable “time, place, and manner” restrictions on speech.